Add a non-root user to a container

 Creating a non-root user

-While any images or Dockerfiles that come from the Remote - Containers extension will include a non-root user with a UID/GID of 1000 (typically either called
+While any images or Dockerfiles that come from the Dev Containers extension will include a non-root user with a UID/GID of 1000 (typically either called

 node), many base images and Dockerfiles do not.
 Fortunately, you can update or create a Dockerfile that adds a non-root user into your container.